OfficialCodeVoyage/HackUNT_AlphaGuard_-AI/readme.md

 The main dashboard component that integrates various sections:
 - **Call Log**: Shows real-time incoming calls and highlights those marked as spam.
 - **Spam Analysis Cards**: Educates users about spam patterns and suggests ways to avoid scam interactions.
-- **File Upload Section**: Enables users to upload multiple call recordings for spam analysis.
+- **File Upload Section**: Enables users to upload transcribed files for scam analysis.
 - **Uploaded Call Analysis**: Displays analysis details for uploaded calls.
-- **Call Transcription and Analysis**: Provides detailed transcription and spam probability for selected calls.
+- **Call Transcription and Analysis**: Provides detailed transcription and scam probability for selected calls.

 ### `CallLog`
 Displays a scrollable list of incoming calls, highlighting spam calls with badges and allowing users to select specific calls for more details.